 For those in the Detroit, MI area or want to check stock availability to order online with no wait, we are proud to announce that Motor City Guitar (motorcityguitar.com) is now a dealer!
 Check them out at the link above or read below to order direct from LegendaryTones.

-For direct orders, the current expected ship times are 1-2 weeks from the time orders are placed.
+For direct orders, the current expected ship time is 3 weeks from the time orders are placed.
+Demand has been great and as soon as the lead times come down, we’ll adjust this notice accordingly – thank you!
 When your unit is ready, you will be emailed with the tracking number (shipping is via USPS).
 Thank you for your business and patience!

 There are two different models currently available:

 The Hot Mod V2 Evo Standard Wired: For original JMP and JCM 800 series 2203/2204/1959/1987.
 The standard wired model also works for the early reissue 1959/1987 models without the factory-installed effects loop.
 Choose the standard wire option if you use the new Marshall studio series SC20H/SV20H heads as well!

 The Hot Mod V2 Evo Reverse Wired: For JCM 800 2203x reissue and JCM 8002203zw, as well as 1959SLP/1987X plexi reissue models w/factory effects loops (from years 2002 onward) use reversed triode wiring.

 Please visit this page before ordering so you know which Hot Mod V2 Evo to order.
 Both options for USA orders or Internationally are below with flat rate shipping.
 Thank you!!

 USA ORDERS: $219 +$8.60 S/H (note as of 9/12/21: High demand has caused an approximate 3 week lead time)

 INTERNATIONAL ORDERS OUTSIDE THE USA: $219 +$26.40 S/H (3 week current lead time)

 Order questions or support e-mail to: [email protected]